Pot pie

-A pot pie or potpie is a type of savory pie, usually a meat pie, covered by a pie crust consisting of flaky pastry.
-Pot pies may be made with a variety of fillings including poultry, beef, seafood or plant-based meat substitute fillings, and may also differ in the types of crust.
+A pot pie or potpie is a type of savory pie that is popular in the United States.
+It is usually a meat pie, covered by a pie crust consisting of flaky pastry.
+Pot pies may be made with a variety of fillings, including poultry, beef, seafood or plant-based meat substitute fillings, and may also differ in the types of crust.
+The name is chiefly used in America.

 Origin

-A British food commenter once described them as, "which they bake in pasties, and this venison pasty is a dainty rarely found in any other kingdom."
-The meat pies made by the English of that era (called pot pies in North America) included various meats such as pork, lamb, birds and game.
+In the 16th century, the English gentry revived the custom of serving pies and the tradition soon swept the country.
+This led a British food writer to describe them as deer meat "which they bake in pasties, and this venison pasty is a dainty rarely found in any other kingdom."
+The meat pies made by the English of that era (called pot pies in North America) included various meats, such as pork, lamb, birds and game.
 During the reign of Elizabeth I, English cooks made pies using “chicken peepers,” which consisted of chicks stuffed with gooseberries.
 Soon after the pies spread across Europe, early European American settlers took them to the New World.